-Sam Davis is a former Oakland school teacher, and the father of a Claremont middle school student.
+Sam Davis is a former Oakland school teacher, and the father of an Oakland Tech High School student.

-He currently works at the University of California on an education data project to help California high schools better prepare their students for college eligibility, and teaches a class in coding and robotics after school at Oakland SOL middle school.
-He is also a member of the Claremont School Site Council, and active with the PTA.
+He currently works at the University of California on an education data project to help California high schools better prepare their students for college eligibility.
+He is also active with the Oakland Tech PTA, and a volunteer board director with Faith in Action East Bay.

 Sam moved to Oakland in 2001, and taught for Oakland Unified’s adult education and family literacy program for eight years, as well as for the Building Skills Partnership, an educational project of the Justice for Janitors union movement.
 He has also taught remedial math courses at Cal State East Bay, Contra Costa College and Laney College.

 Sam’s family literacy work led him to the Manzanita campus, where his son went to elementary school and where he was the Family Outreach Coordinator for three years.
 OCO (now known as Faith in Action East Bay) was organizing parents at Manzanita to fight budget cuts and to advocate for more funding to schools, and Sam got involved in that work as a volunteer activist, eventually joining the board of OCO for six years.